-As a precaution, consider whether mitigating or aggravating conditions (See Forms 7 and 7A) could lead to departures from Presumed Sentence.
+Consider whether mitigating or aggravating conditions (See Forms 7 and 7A) could lead to departures from Presumed Sentence.
 If, for example, the judge determines that aggravating circumstances justify a departure, Magnusson could be sentenced to a prison term based on the prison-time box on Form 1.
 In this case, the presumed sentence would amount to 16 months of prison time.